 - About us

 A contraindication of cryotherapy is something which means applying cold could cause further injury or make and existing injury worse.
-These include Raynauds phenomenon, cold hypersensitivity, Cold Urticaria (also known as Hives), Cold Erythema (an itchy red rash as well as cold hemoglobinuria (break down of red blood cells).
+These include Raynauds phenomenon, cold hypersensitivity, cold urticaria shown opposite which is also known as Hives.
+In addition cold erythema which is an itchy red rash as well as cold hemoglobinuria which is break down of red blood cells.
 See contraindications to cold therapy for more detailed information on these and other contraindications.
 It is important to check for contraindications before using cold therapy.

 Cryotherapy or cold therapy has a number of benefits and effects.
 Pain relief is often required following a sports injury.
 Applying cold will numb the area providing pain relief from muscle strains and joint sprains.
 Ice will reduce internal bleeding, particularly following muscle strains and help reduce swelling.
 Cold will also reduce muscle spasm and decrease metabolic rate reducing the oxygen requirements of the injured cells.
 See effects of cold therapy for a more detailed explanation.

 Ice should not be applied directly to the skin or it may burn.
 It can be applied through a wet tea towel or similar.
 It should be wet as a wet tea towel transmits heat away from the tissues much better than a dry one.
-Cryotherapy can be applied via a number or methods which are all an improvement on a bag of peas in a wet tea towel.
+Cryotherapy can be applied via a number or methods which are all an improvement on ice or a bag of peas in a wet tea towel.
 These include cold gel packs, cold therapy wraps, instant ice packs and freeze sprays as well as more complicated cold therapy application systems used by professional clubs.
-See cold therapy products for a more detailed explanation of how and when to use specific cold therapy products.
+See methods of application for a more detailed explanation of how and when to use specific cold therapy products.

 Cryostretching is a method of applying cold to assist with stretching of muscles, particularly those which may be in spasm.

-Cryokinetics is a rehab technique which involves applying cryotherapy to the injured area before attempting active rehabilitation exercises.
+Cryokinetics is a rehabilitation technique which involves applying cryotherapy to the injured area before attempting active rehabilitation exercises.